 “What can we do TODAY to help make the world a better place?”

 It amazed me as the answers kept coming one by one how similar each response was, each with their own twist.
-They've been posted on Patch day by day up through today's last day, but certainly the resounding answer of empathy and outreach is what brought these folks here in the first place.
+I will be posting them on Patch day by day starting today, but certainly the resounding answer of empathy and outreach is what brought these folks here in the first place.

 Their badges proclaim their far-flung, and often dangerous, homelands – Baghdad, Iraq, Azerbaijan, and on and on.
 They spoke of war, and of hope.
 Then there’s the sole participant representing the U.S. at the summit, a very well spoken L.A.-based journalist interested in telling such global stories to bring people together rather than pull them apart.